HSBNE/picoReflow/README.md

 picoReflow
 ==========

-Turns a Raspberry Pi into a cheap, universal & web-enabled Reflow Oven Controller.
+Turns a Orange Pi Zero into a cheap, universal & web-enabled Reflow Oven Controller.
 Of course, since it is basically just a robot sensing temperature and controlling environmental agitators (heating/cooling) you can use it as inspiration / basis when you're in need of a PID based temperature controller for your project.
 Don't forget to share and drop a link, when you do :)

+Uses a custom PCB with IO expanders, watchdog and thermocouple ICs via 1-wire, SPI and i2c.

 **Standard Interface**